Limbo779/Linux-Journey/Plan.md

 - I have completed Overthewire bandit till level 5
 - I have documented the progress and gonna convert that to Anki Flashcards
 - the perplexity chat for that purpose : [Documentation refining](https://www.perplexity.ai/search/you-are-an-expert-technical-wr-W9RKW2YaQWmgcushsrMKUA#0) , [Documentation to QA](https://www.perplexity.ai/search/identity-and-purpose-you-are-a-ejWQuXlcSBeh37luFwrlxA#0) and [Prompt Refining](https://www.perplexity.ai/search/you-are-gonna-refine-the-input-Zmwypim2RjiAYR1UvROdUw#0)

+### 06/12/2025

+- I have made the anki flashcards for Overthewire bandit till level 5
+- flashcards for linux commands in linuxjourney.com is made and revised